robertseaton/robertseaton.github.com/_posts/2014-02-25-psychology-has-no-clothes.markdown

 Except, you know, the much venerated model that is Baumeister's work on ego depletion -- nearing 2000 citations -- has [failed to replicate a bunch of times](http://www.edge.org/panel/headcon-13-part-iv-p-hacking-and-the-replication-crisis), makes little sense from a computational model of mind, and is probably false.

 At least most published research isn't false, right?
-[Well, I have some bad news.](http://marginalrevolution.com/marginalrevolution/2005/09/why_most_publis.html)
+[I have some bad news.](http://marginalrevolution.com/marginalrevolution/2005/09/why_most_publis.html)